Cost-Efficient Distributed Learning via Combinatorial Multi-Armed Bandits: CMAB for Distributed Learning

-\cref{theorem:regret_bound} quantifies the overhead in computation time spent by $\cmabpolicy$ to learn the average speeds of the workers.
-To provide a guarantee for the run-time of the algorithm using $\cmabpolicy$, we combine in~\cref{theorem:time_bound} the regret of $\cmabpolicy$ with the guarantee on the run-time for the optimal policy, with respect to the number of iterations.
+\cref{def:regret} quantifies the overhead in total time spent by $\policy$ to learn the average speeds of the workers and will be analyzed in \cref{sec:policy,sec:improved_policy} for two different policies, i.e., choices of \acp{lcb}.
+We provide in \cref{theorem:time_bound} a run-time guarantee of an algorithm using a \ac{cmab} for distributed learning as a function of the regret $\regret$ and the number of iterations $\iter$.